pedrolacerda/algolia-demo/assignment/part2.md

 Hello Matt,

 We appreciate your kind and open feedback.
 At Algolia, we we're always open to hear back from our customers and learn from it.

+Our Product Team did several experimentations before releasing the new dashboard design.
+It was designed to improve navigation through the configurations and make it easier for customers to define their search rules, therefore having better searching experiences.

+If you'd like, I can check the availability of one of our Product Managers, so you can elaborate on your feedback and hear directly from them about the decisions they made.

+As of now, you can still switch back to the legacy interface on your profile settings.

+Kind regards,

+Pedro

+## Question 3

+> Hi,
+>
+> I'm looking to integrate Algolia in my website.
+Will this be a lot of development work for me?
+What's the high level process look like?
+>
+> Regards, Leo

+Hi Leo,